Francis7650/Francis7650/README.md

 Email: Millianofranco@gmail.com
 Phone: +254-701910995
 **About Me**
-I am a passionate and dedicated second-year student at Kabarak University pursuing a degree in Computer Security and Forensics.
+I am a passionate and dedicated Final-year student at Kabarak University pursuing a degree in Computer Security and Forensics.
+AM also a graduate in Ethical hacking course sponsored by Cisco Cybershujaa.
 My interest in computer security began during my high school years when I developed a fascination with how technology can be both a tool and a vulnerability.
 This curiosity has driven me to delve deeper into the field and pursue a career where I can contribute to making the digital world a safer place for everyone.

 **Skills**
-Proficient in programming languages such as HTML, JavaScript,CSS, PHP and C++ Understanding of network security principles and protocols Familiarity with cryptography techniques and algorithms Knowledge of digital forensics methodologies and tools
+Proficient in programming languages such as HTML,JavaScript,CSS,Python,PHP and C++ Understanding of network security principles and protocols Familiarity with cryptography techniques and algorithms Knowledge of digital forensics methodologies and tools